-Dr. Susan Houde-Walter received her doctorate at the Institute of Optics, University of Rochester, where she subsequently joined the faculty and earned tenure as Professor of Optics.
-In 2005 Dr. Houde-Walter left the University to run LaserMaxDefense, a women-owned small business that she co-founded, to manufacture laser systems for government customers.
-Dr. Houde-Walter is inventor on 26 patents, and has published 100+ papers and invited talks on optoelectronic design and optical materials.
+Houde-Walter received her doctorate at the Institute of Optics, University of Rochester, U.S., where she joined the faculty and earned tenure as Professor of Optics.
+In 2005, she left the University to run LaserMaxDefense.
+Houde-Walter is the inventor on 26 patents and has published 100+ papers and invited talks on optoelectronic design and optical materials.

-Dr. Houde-Walter began her OSA service as a graduate student, later with various program and publication committees, etc. She is an OSA Fellow, served on the OSA Board, and was later elected as OSA President (2005).
-Her development of international leadership, her monthly essays in OPN, her interviews of the 2005 Nobel Prize Laureates, executive team development and unprecedented fundraising success characterized her year as President.
-She now serves on the Strategic Planning Committee.
-She received the 2020 Stephen D. Fantone Distinguished Service Award from OSA.
+Houde-Walter began her OSA service as a graduate student, later with various program and publication committees.
+She is a Fellow, served on the Board, and was later elected as President (2005).
+Her development of international leadership, her monthly essays in OPN, her interviews of the 2005 Nobel Prize Laureates, executive team development, and unprecedented fundraising success characterized her year as President.

 I was raised as an artist (printmaking, sculpture, painting).
 Only in my mid-20s did I begin to study math and science.
 Because the change came in my early adulthood, I had the opportunity to notice differences in cognitive style between the fine arts and scientific disciplines.